seynur/blog/_posts/2025-11-26-restore-archive-splunk-data-local-s3-or-s3-compitible-custom-endpoints-made-easy.md

 ```

-> ⚠️ Note: The script extracts min/max times directly from the `journal.zst` file, just like Splunk does.
-You don’t need to decompress or inspect the raw data manually.
+> ⚠️ Note:  The script directly extracts min/max times from the `journal.zst` file, similar to how Splunk operates.
+There's no need to decompress or manually inspect the raw data.

 ---

-# 🎁 Wrapping Up
+# 3. 🎁 Wrapping Up

 Managing archived data in Splunk doesn’t have to be a pain.
 Whether your frozen buckets live on ***local disks***, in ***AWS S3***, or a ***custom S3-compatible service*** like *LocalStack* or *MinIO*, this script gives you full control over:
 - ♻️ Restoring buckets into Splunk’s *thaweddb* for instant search